 In the opinion of the Executive Committee and Management, the financial statements fairly reflect the financial position and operations of Te Matatini Society Incorporated and its subsidiary undertaking Aotearoa Kapa Haka Limited.

 These financial statements were authorised for issue by the Board on 11 October 2023.

 S.T.
-Parato A Comment of the Comm Chairperson Chief Executive
+Parato An- Chairperson Chief Executive

 Te Matatini Society Incorporated Statement of Comprehensive Revenue and Expense For the Year Ended 30 June 2023